 This information regarding parenting rights, responsibilities, and arrangements is general in nature and not intended to be a substitute for legal advice.
-If you’re concerned about guardianship of, or access to your child in relation to a separation or divorce, please contact MacLean Law at 1 877 602 9900.
+If you’re concerned about guardianship, designing parenting arrangements, or access to your child in relation to a separation or divorce, please contact MacLean Law at 1 877 602 9900.

 Lorne MacLean has struggled for many years to champion a balanced approach to the resolution of family law issues, including support, property division, and child custody and access.
 It seems that the heart-wrenching issue of child custody will now be addressed from an improved, and in this writer’s opinion, more balanced perspective.
 In the 1993 Supreme Court of Canada decision of Young, Lorne MacLean Q.C. successfully argued the courts to define custody, guardianship, and access in a more child-focused way as an obligation of divorcing parents and not as a right.
 More recent psychological studies have rejected the primary caregiver model and have found that children need two caring and involved parents to broaden a child’s experiences and upbringing.
 Remember, children should not forfeit the love and guidance of two caring and concerned divorcing parents merely because a marriage or relationship has broken down.